LouisBenjamin/UC3-Team-Project/README.md

 ## Project Description

-Online news and social networking service on which users post and interact with messages.
+Online social networking service on which users post and interact with messages.

 ## Core Features